ncats/translator-modules/ncats/translator/identifiers/README.md

 ## Command Line Usage

-To use the resolution service easily from the command line, you need to configure the environment.
-From within the Translator Modules project root directory (or just from the server subdirectory), type the following:
+To use the resolution service easily from the command line, you need to configure the environment, From within the Translator Modules project root directory (or just from the server subdirectory), type the following:

 ```